Linear models of strip-type roughness: Methodology

 Then a roughness function that links the equivalent sandgrain roughness to the shift of the log region is required.
 Among various options available, here we use the Colebrook-Grigson roughness function \citep{grigson1992}, given by

-{Although significant variations can be observed in the transitional regime, little practical difference are evinced for the fully-rough regime in using this and other models, such as Nikuradze's roughness function \citep{Aupoix2007}. } Equations \eqref{eq:colebrook} and \eqref{eq:du-virtual-origin} allows the displacement $d_0^+$ to be expressed as a function of the desired sandgrain roughness $k_s^+$.
+with $\kappa$ being the von K\'{a}rm\'{a}n {constant.} {Although significant variations can be observed in the transitional regime, little practical difference are found for the fully-rough regime in using this and other models, such as Nikuradze's roughness function \citep{Aupoix2007}. } Knowing the smooth-wall velocity profile $\overline{u}_{1, s}(x_2^+)$ and equating the relations \eqref{eq:colebrook} and \eqref{eq:du-virtual-origin} allows the displacement $d_0^+$ to be expressed as a function of the desired sandgrain roughness $k_s^+$.

 With such information, a solution consistent with \eqref{eq:empirical-u} can be found when the eddy viscosity satisfies

 This is achieved in two steps.
 First, the inhomogeneous boundary condition